-- Become familiar with the steps necessary to tell the servicing company to file notice of default if borrower become delinquent in his payments.
+- Become familiar with the steps necessary to tell the servicing company to file a notice of default if the borrower becomes delinquent in his payments.
 It does not happen very often.
 Occasionally borrowers will file a bankruptcy to stall for additional time.
 Learn the process of foreclosure.

 - Can you ALWAYS be reached by mail at the address of record listed on the recorded documents?
 Can you always be reached the quickest at the address used?
-If the servicing company needs to contact, you do not be out of town and unavailable.
-The home maybe on fire!
+If the servicing company needs to contact you, you do not be out of town and unavailable.
+The home may be on fire!

 - ZILLOW.com provides a wealth of information relating to the value of the property.